-Before being accepted to get included on the Prohibited List substances and methods are checked for three criteria: for their performance enhancing effects, for potential damage on health and whether they contradict the spirit of sport.
+Before inclusion on the Prohibited List, substances and methods are checked for three criteria: for their performance enhancing effects, for potential damage on health and whether they contradict the spirit of sport.
 Normally, the Prohibited List is changed once per year.
-Execeptionally, when we find acute and strong hints on abuse, the List can be changed before the 12 months’ period.
+Under special circumstances, when we find acute and strong hints of abuse, the List can be changed before the 12-month period.
 The Prohibited List contains all substances and methods that are forbidden.
 It is subdivided into sections with substances and methods that are prohibited at all times, substances which are only prohibited in competition and substances which are only prohibited in particular sports.

 These are substances with no current approval by any government regulatory health authority for human therapeutic use.

-Steroid hormones (abbreviated as steroids) are the ‚classical‘ anabolic agents which structurally are derived from the sexual hormone testosterone.
-An example for this group, apart from steroids like testosterone, nandrolone and stanozolol is clenbuterol, that has anabolic effects, too.
+Steroid hormones (abbreviated as steroids) are the ‚classical‘ anabolic agents which structurally are derived from the sex hormone testosterone.
+An example for this group, apart from steroids like testosterone, nandrolone and stanozolol is clenbuterol, which also has anabolic effects.

 Beta-2-Agonists are used to treat asthma.
 Prohibited Examples are fenoterol, reproterol and vilanterol.

 This category includes insulins, aromatase-inhibitors, selective estrogen receptor modulators and other anti-estrogenic substances.